"You just gotta keep livin', man. L-I-V-I-N.'" — Wooderson, Dazed and Confused

-Brian Clark joined the Colorado Health Institute in October 2011.
-He is responsible for the design, production and quality standards of all CHI print materials, graphics, interactive visualizations and other visual presentations.
+Brian Clark is Creative Director at the Colorado Health Institute.
+He joined CHI in 2011.
+Brian leads design and production and sets quality standards for all CHI print materials, graphics, and other visual presentations.

-Brian has more than 20 years of experience in the graphic design industry, including nine years as a presentation and creative director at the Rocky Mountain News.
-He has also taught college editing and design courses.
+Brian creates visuals that help enhance the health and health policy data produced by CHI's team of researchers and analysts.
+He has more than 20 years of experience in the graphic design industry, including nine years as a Creative Director at the Rocky Mountain News.
+He taught editing and design at the University of Denver.

 Brian, a native Coloradan, earned his bachelor’s degree from Colorado State University after serving in the U.S. Army.
 He is married with three teenagers, and a cavapoochon named Hazel.
 Brian collects typewriters, and his family calls him the human embodiment of the Infinite Monkey Theorem, which states that a monkey hitting keys at random on a typewriter for an infinite amount of time will almost surely type any given text, such as the complete works of William Shakespeare.

 - Colorado Shines Brighter

 - 2019 Colorado Health Access Survey: Progress in Peril